yagmurerdogan/jetpack-compose-samples/README.md

 # 🐻 Jetpack Compose Samples

 <h4 align="left">
-  You can create this projects step by step with
+  You can create these projects step by step with
 <a href="https://hepsiburada.udemy.com/course/kotling-android-jetpack-compose-/learn/lecture/29297358?start=675#overview">Udemy Course!</a>
 </h4></br>